khush-01/SpaceX-Launchpads/README.md

 # SpaceX-Launchpads

-This project is developed using SpaceX APIs.
+This project is developed using [SpaceX APIs](https://github.com/r-spacex/SpaceX-API/tree/master/docs).
 It provides details on the list of launchpads and their launches.
-This project is build using [React Native](https://reactnative.dev/) on JavaScript.
+This project is build using [React Native](https://reactnative.dev/) on TypeScript.

 ## Features